canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 * Have as reviewer someone familiar with the code being reviewed.
 * **Have at least two reviewers**.
 For example, pick one reviewer, then he will pick another one until the two of them agree.

+Voilà!
 You may feel frustrated with code reviews, either as reviewer or reviewee.
-Sometimes, reviews could end up being a discussion about styling issues and naming variables. _I know, I've been there..._ But, be humble and nice!
+Sometimes, reviews could end up being a discussion about styling issues and naming variables.
+I know, I've been there...But, be humble and nice!
 Every code review is a chance to learn something new.

 These are some of the resources I used to compile this list of tips.